ungive/omega-api-decks/README.md

 ### Endpoints

 ##### `/imageify`
 Generates an image of the deck list like you know it from YGOPro and friends.
+The optional query parameter `&quality=<value>` configures the resulting image quality.
+Accepts values from 0 (worst) to 100 (best).

 #### JSON endpoints